-Despite its supremely elegant exterior, and its global importance in terms of industry, finance and fashion, Milan is sometimes viewed as less desirable as a travel destination than the history and culture laden classics of Rome, Florence and Venice.
+While it’s a renowned global centre for industry, finance and fashion, Milan is sometimes viewed as less desirable as a travel destination than the history and culture-laden Italian classics of Rome, Florence and Venice.

-But beneath the enigmatic, slightly aloof façade, courses the same passion for food, art, history and culture for which the Italians are renowned.
+However, beneath the enigmatic, slightly aloof façade of this city, courses the same passion for food, art, history and culture.
 Perhaps more so.
 Don’t worry, you’ll find plenty of reasons to innamorarsi di Milano.

 Here are ten top things to do in Milan.